-As part of our yearlong project https://www.businessnewsdaily.com Business News Daily plans to report on the small business environment in every state in America.
-In this installment, we asked a few of Ohio's roughly 1 million small business owners about the challenges and opportunities of operating in their state.
-Here's what they had to say.
+One of the most common goals for Americans, especially early in the year, is to finally start their own business.
+To help set up our readers for success, Business News Daily is reporting on the small business environment in every state in the United States.
+In this installment, we cover the economic and small business environments in Ohio.
+We asked a few of Ohio's roughly 1 million small business owners about the challenges and opportunities of operating in their state.

-Ohio's economy has had its ups and downs over the years, experiencing decline long before the rest of the nation felt the effects of the financial crisis.
-In the years preceding the recession, Ohio's manufacturing sector was hollowed out, contributing to a drop in per capita income and a drastic slowdown in growth.
-And while the unemployment rate has plummeted, the labor force has shed nearly 300,000 workers since its peak in late 2007, according to the U.S. Bureau of Labor Statistics.
-And as employment rises, so does the demand for skilled or experienced labor, and business owners find it progressively harder to hire the employees they need at the cost they want.
+Ohio's economy has had its ups and downs over the years, experiencing decline long before the rest of the nation felt the effects of the 2008 financial crisis.
+However, since then, Ohio has ranked as one of the top 10 locations for business in the U.S. As employment rises, so does the demand for skilled and experienced labor, and business owners find it progressively difficult to hire the employees they need at the cost they want.

 Ohio entrepreneurs can expect a ringing endorsement from their local communities for opening up shop in the state.
 Entrepreneurs report that, once a small business is established, it's easy to attract and retain Ohio customers, as long as the business is reliable and professional.
 The small business owners we spoke with said the prevailing mentality is to "buy local in Ohio."

-"Business is all about relationships, and the one thing Ohio has going for it is that we are a very friendly, large community," said Sue Grabowski, owner of tech startup Squawqr and the PR firm Grabowski & Co.
-"If you do good work and are a good partner, you can retain local business very easily."
+"Business is all about relationships, and the one thing Ohio has going for it is that we are a very friendly, large community," said Sue Grabowski, owner of tech platform Squawqr and marketing firm Desidara.
+"If you do good work and are a good partner, you can retain your local business very easily."

 Fledgling tech industry

-When people from other regions of the U.S. think of the Midwest, they might not envision a tech hub.
-But Ohio, by all accounts, is an up-and-comer in the world of tech.
+When people from other U.S. regions think of the Midwest, they might not envision a tech hub.
+But Ohio, by all accounts, is an up-and-comer in the tech world.
 From small tech startups and accelerators to large aerospace companies, Ohio has seen a recent surge in the level of technology being produced in-state.
 The big players rely on small businesses for support and professional services, as well as help to raise the level of disposable income in a given area.

-Although Ohio lost a big chunk of its manufacturing economy over the years, this historically Rust Belt state began reinventing itself out of necessity.
+Although Ohio has lost a big chunk of its manufacturing economy over the years, this historically Rust Belt state began reinventing itself out of necessity.
 Now, manufacturing is coming back, but this time, it's geared up for the 21st century.
-The tech startups and accelerators mentioned by Riddle complement this new high-tech manufacturing sector that is emerging in Ohio.
+The tech startups and accelerators Riddle mentioned complement this emerging high-tech manufacturing sector in Ohio.

 "Traditional manufacturing was hollowed out, but now, there's more growth in high-tech manufacturing, which needs a lot of small businesses to support," said Rohit Arora, co-founder of Biz2Credit.
 "There's not a lot of employment [in high-tech manufacturing] – but they generate good salaries, and that whole demographic of manufacturing is completely changed."